 7. They Rarely Attack Humans

 While it’s possible for a person to be attacked by a caracal if the animal is cornered and feeling threatened, these cats rarely attack humans.
-These cats would much prefer running away from perceived danger rather than risk their health or life over a confrontation.
+They would much prefer running away from perceived danger rather than risk their health or life over a confrontation.

 Because caracal attacks are uncommon, some people think these animals can be easily tamed and cared for like domesticated house cats.
 Others believe that caracals are unpredictable wild animals that are best left in the wild where they belong.